angelicereeves/Module2/HTMLcode/README.txt

 The goal was to create a fully responsive webpage using Bootstrap components and utility classes.
 The page includes a registration form, a styled data table, an image section, responsive buttons, and a navigation bar.
 It is designed to demonstrate understanding of Bootstrap's layout system, forms, tables, responsive images, and responsive utilities.
+This was a lot of fun to make and helped me to understand bootsrap, and uploading to github very well!

 ---